 Sam: Why don't you call your boss and tell him you're taking the rest of the afternoon off?
 (It's) Friday anyway - and hot.

 Marion: What do I do with my free afternoon?
 Walk you to the airport?

 Sam: Well, you could laze around here a while longer.

 Marion (foreshadowing a future hotel visit): Hmm.
 Checking out time is 3 pm.
-Hotels of this sort are interested in you when you come in, but when your time is up.
+Hotels of this sort aren't interested in you when you come in, but when your time is up.
 Oh Sam, I hate having to be with you in a place like this.